cj-greenhouse/aws-push-code/README.md

 - Generalize the architecture.
 Right now it is very CJ specific; it relies on exported Cloud Formation outputs unique to CJ internal architecture.
-- Do something better with failures in the architecture.
-They just go to a DLQ right now.
+- Do something better with failures.
+In the default architecture, they just go to a DLQ but they are not processed in any way.
 - Authentication

 ### Code